adelabuhashim/Investigate-Realtional-Data-Base/README.md

-# Investigate-Realtional-Data-Base
+# Investigate Realtional Data Base
-My first project in Programming for Data Science Nanodegree Program in Udacity platform.
+My 1st project in Programming for Data Science Nanodegree Program in Udacity platform.

-## Udacity data analyst Bikeshare data
+## Overview
 Sakila DVD Rental database.
 The Sakila Database holds information about a company that rents movie DVDs.

 ## Built with
 - PostgreSQL